denis554/Recommendation-modelling-in-Apache-Spark/README.md

 # Recommendation-modelling-in-Apache-Spark
-## Ongoing work : To be completed by 26th of April

 ## Task
 Using collaborative filtering model (ALS) implemented in Apache Spark to recommend movies based on ratings given by similar users.